b-walls/06-arrays-objects-movie-list/README.md

-# Arrays & Objects: Movies List
+# Arrays & Objects: Movie List
 To get started, create a new Codespace from this repo.